Kathleen M Neill

 Treatment Issues: Abuse, Anxiety, Body Image, Depression, Grief/Loss, Loneliness, Parenting, Self-Esteem, Non-Suicidal Self-Injury, Spiritual Issues, Stress, and Trauma

 Education and Training: Kathleen received her Masters of Science in Counseling Psychology from Chatham University.
 She is a Licensed Professional Counselor (LPC) in Pennsylvania and a Nationally Certified Counselor (NCC).
-Kathleen was an intern at Pittsburgh Action Against Rape, where she gave trauma-focused individual and group counseling to adult and child survivors of sexual abuse and rape.
+Kathleen worked as a counselor and advocate at Pittsburgh Action Against Rape, where she gave trauma-focused individual and group counseling to adult and child survivors of sexual abuse and rape.
 She has numerous additional trainings acquired from 2000 to 2014.

 Special Interests and Services: Kathleen integrates several approaches to therapy, including: interpersonal, cognitive behavioral, phenomenological, and humanistic orientations.
 She has worked with young children on development and educational issues.
 Kathleen emphasizes personal empowerment, responsibility, and choice.
 She understands the value of slowing down and increasing awareness of self.